Protect Teeth While Swimming This Summer

 80526

-“We are finding that teens are attracted to the sweet flavors of these vaping fluids,” says Dr. Allison Lesko, a dentist from Fort Collins, Colorado.
+“Apparently, the going rate for baby teeth is dropping,” says Dr. Allison Lesko, a dentist from Fort Collins, Colorado.

 Contact The Fort Collins Dentist Family & Implant Dentistry: